awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started-sdk.md

 **Tip**
 If you are creating your dataset using the circuitboard example images, you have two options:
 Create the manifest file using code\.
 The [Amazon Lookout for Vision Lab](https://github.com/aws-samples/amazon-lookout-for-vision/blob/main/Amazon%20Lookout%20for%20Vision%20Lab.ipynb) Python Notebook shows how to create the manifest file for the circuitboard example images\.
+Alternatively, use the [Datasets example code](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/python/example_code/lookoutvision/datasets.py) in the AWS Code Examples Repository\.
 If you've already followed [Getting Started with the Amazon Lookout for Vision console](getting-started.md) and created a dataset with the circuitboard example images, reuse the manifest files created for you by Amazon Lookout for Vision\.
 The training and test manifest file locations are `s3://bucket/datasets/project name/train or test/manifests/output/output.manifest`\.

 Upload your completed manifest files to a folder within the bucket that contains your images\.